Oops and Daisies

 boost confidence

 Try to become more conscious of those thoughts and when you have them?
 Practice changing them around.
+Write them down in a journal and then reverse them.
 Instead of saying, “I can’t meet my goals,” say, “I am doing the best I can, and I refuse to give up.”
 Which sounds more empowering and encouraging to you?

 Jen Sincero quote